Berkeley-MDes/tdf-fa24-NileTan98/README.md

 ![4011729210512_ pic_hd](https://github.com/user-attachments/assets/9148c101-05c9-407c-9a2d-fb3e93511333)

-Still, I feel like our team is making major progresses and learning so much new things in the
+Still, I feel like our team is making major progresses and learning so much new things in the process.

+**Speculation:** I feel like the cloud function is highly useful in that it can remotely share data and therefore control other Photons.
+This way, we can truly build an ecosystem, instead of a singular device that's constrained by the physical space.
+However, I feel the current cloud storage limits its potential usage.
+If we have large enough cloud storage space, Photons can become a truly powerful tool for interactive design.

 ## Week 6 Report

 I just did soldering for the first time in my life!!